Peters Colony

 Dear Peters Colony Historical Society Members and Friends,

-Our meeting on Monday, March 9, 2026 will begin at 6:30 p.m. at the Carrollton Public Library at Josey Ranch Lake, 1700 Keller Springs Road, Carrollton, TX 75006 in the small Environmental meeting room at the back of the library.
+Our meeting on Monday, April 13, 2026 will begin at 6:30 p.m. at the Carrollton Public Library at Josey Ranch Lake, 1700 Keller Springs Road, Carrollton, TX 75006 in the small Environmental meeting room at the back of the library.
 PLEASE NOTE THAT ALL OUR MEETINGS THROUGH MAY 2026 WILL BE IN THE SMALL MEETING ROOM.
-Daylight Savings time begins this Sunday, March 8, 2026.
-Remember to set your clocks forward 1 hour.

 Richard Monroe